Judeo-Bolshevism: Fact from Fiction

 Riga’s (2008)6 analysis provides greater clarity on questions of ethnicity, analyzing CC members ostensibly from a slightly greater time period7 and finding roughly the same Jewish proportion as Mawdsley: 15%.

-Mind you, both Mawdsley and Riga deal with unique members, while the available positions in the CC from year-to-year obviously frequently reused members.
+Mind you, both Mawdsley and Riga deal with unique members, while the available positions in the CC from year to year obviously frequently reused members.
 The chart displayed at the beginning of this section shows a consistently higher proportion of Jews in the CC session-to-session (although at no point numerical dominance as with the Politburo), likely reflecting the fact that Jewish Bolsheviks tended to reappear at a greater rate than non-Jewish Bolsheviks, although the data also excludes candidate members unlike either Mawdsley or Riga.
 Either way, it’s clear that Jews tended to be more successful in the Bolshevik apparatus.

 Finally, regarding the other factions within the Central Committee, both were rather minimally Jewish: